World Championship Motorsports: Independent team (2003-2005)

 In a 2009 interview, Peter Clifford revealed that Blata only managed to produce "a lump which represented 90% of one motorcycle, but the engine never ran even on a dyno."
 In the same interview, Clifford also claimed that he was in the process of taking Blata to court.
+In 2023, Clifford provided an update to confirm that WCM had lost their case against Blata:"We lost because the judge said it wasn't clear which WCM company made the agreement with Blata.
+We had two separate racing companies, one based in the USA and one in Ireland."